fabrisofka/jovenesCreactivosGithub/README.txt

-Hola Mundo con conglictos a resolver!
+Holaaaaaaaa Mundo con conglictos a resolver!

-Hola a asdfasdfasdf!
+Holaaaaaaaa a asdfasdfasdf!

-HOLAaaaaaaaaaa A TODOS!
+HOLAaaaaaaaaaaaaaaaaaaa A TODOS!

 Segunda Version